dburgener/cascade/doc/TE.md

 domain is included in a module or full system policy
 2. It calls the resource's __assoc__() function (if present) with the domain
 as the first argument.
-3. If the domain is inherited from, a child resource (TODO: named?)
+3. If the domain is inherited from, a child resource is automatically created
-is automatically created and is associated with the child class
+and is associated with the child class.
+This resource is named
+`[child name]-[resource name]`.

 See the specific resource association document for more information.

+For more details and examples, see resource_association.md

 ## AV Rules